-During the year ended December 31, 2014, Granite completed five improvement projects at Magnatenanted facilities in Canada representing a total cost of approximately \$5.5 million.
-These improvement projects increased annualized lease payments by \$0.5 million and did not attract additional leasing commission costs.
-Granite also completed three improvement projects at non-Magna-tenanted facilities during the year ended December 31, 2014, two in Canada and one in the U.S, representing a total cost of approximately \$3.5 million.
-One of these projects increased annualized lease payments by \$0.1 million and two of these improvement projects attracted additional leasing commission costs of \$0.5 million.
+During the year ended December 31, 2015, Granite completed three improvement projects that were landlord obligations and two expansion projects at Magna-tenanted facilities in Canada, the United States and Austria representing a total cost of approximately \$1.4 million and \$3.1 million respectively.
+Of these projects, \$3.1 million of the investment increased annualized lease payments by \$0.2 million and none of the projects attracted additional leasing commission costs.
+Granite also completed two improvement projects at non-Magna-tenanted facilities during the year ended December 31, 2015, one in the United States that was a landlord obligation totaling \$0.2 million and one in the Netherlands, representing a total cost of approximately \$4.2 million.
+As contemplated when the property was acquired in 2013, the improvement project in the Netherlands was fully funded by restricted cash held in escrow since the time of the acquisition.
+These two projects did not increase annualized lease payments and the United States project attracted additional nominal leasing commission costs.

-As at December 31, 2014, Granite had three active expansion or improvement projects in Canada and Austria, with aggregate anticipated remaining costs of approximately \$3.8 million.
-Granite currently expects to complete these projects in the first half of 2015.
+As at December 31, 2015, Granite had a number of small active improvement projects, that were primarily landlord obligations, in Canada, the United States and Austria, with aggregate anticipated remaining costs of approximately \$1.5 million.
+Granite currently expects to complete these projects in the first half of 2016.